herald25santos/CarmudiTakeHomeExam/README.md

 # CarmudiTakeHomeExam

-This is take home exam in Carmudi Android Application Developer position.
+This is for take home exam in Carmudi Android Application Developer position.

+Tools in Development:

+- [Android Studio]
+- [Postman]
+- [Android Emulator Built-in]

 This project use this external libs